Emergency Planning and Operations

 - California Conservation Corps (CCC) -- Flood and Winter Storm Preparedness: The CCC has been fighting floods since the Corps was created in 1976, with corps members being dispatched to nearly every major flood since the Corps’ inception.

-- Department of Conservation – California Geological Survey (.pdf), Recent Fire Perimeter and Deep Landslide Susceptibility Map: The California Geological Survey (CGS) provides geologic analysis, input and advice regarding post-fire debris flows and related hazards when requested by the Governor’s Office of Emergency Services (CalOES) and the California Department of Forestry and Fire Protection (CalFIRE).
+- Department of Conservation – California Geological Survey (.pdf): The California Geological Survey (CGS) provides geologic analysis, input and advice regarding post-fire debris flows and related hazards when requested by the Governor’s Office of Emergency Services (CalOES) and the California Department of Forestry and Fire Protection (CalFIRE).

 - Emergency Tank Storage Registration: The California Department of Fish and Wildlife, in collaboration with the State Water Resources Control Board, has developed an expedited process for applying conditions to Small Domestic Use registrations for diversions that meet certain criteria.
 Registrations that meet these criteria are known as Emergency Tank Storage Registrations.